svemyh/portal/README.md

 LIVE URL : https://portal-ma1m.onrender.com

-INSTALL INSTRUCTIONS COMING SOON
+TO INSTALL :

+run the following in terminal :

-npm install
+npm install, then ===>
 node server.js